paulow540/Time-Series-Analysis/README.md

 # 📈 Sales Forecasting Time Series App
-This Streamlit web app allows you to upload a sales dataset and perform time series forecasting using the SARIMA model.
+This Streamlit web app allows you to analysis a sales dataset and perform time series forecasting using the SARIMA model.
 It forecasts future sales based on historical sales, holidays, and promotions.

 ## 🔍 Features
 - 📤 Import  your custom sales dataset (CSV)